MohammedMidlajPA/AI-Presentation-Generator/README.md

 - Image Inclusion using Bing API
 - Content Generation using OpenAI API
 - Presentation Design using Slides API
+- Create ppt images and content with DALL-E API

 <p align="right">(<a href="#readme-top">back to top</a>)</p>